 The Minnesota Pollution Control Agency (MPCA) developed biological indices to evaluate the health of the macroinvertebrate community in the Vermillion River.
-In 2019, biomonitoring was conducted at five sites in the watershed.
+In 2020, biomonitoring was conducted at nine sites in the watershed.
 Results were mixed, indicating a healthy macroinvertebrate community at some sites, while others indicate potential impairment due to low diversity and an abundance of pollution-tolerant species.
-High water levels may have influenced the macroinvertebrate index of biological integrity (MIBI) score at at least one of the monitoring sites.
+Low water levels may have influenced the macroinvertebrate index of biological integrity (MIBI) score at several of the monitoring sites.

 Habitat assessments were completed using the MPCA's Minnesota Stream Habitat Assessment protocol to further evaluate and understand the biological integrity of stream reaches.
-Of the sites monitored in 2019, four sites had a 'fair' score and one site scored 'good'.
-Three of the sites in the 'fair' category (A15, 13-1, 14-1) showed positive changes in channel morphology (depth variability, water velocity, degree of meander) and riparian area (vegetated area adjacent to the steam), whereas the other site showed a decrease in the quality of the channel morphology (A12).
+Of the sites monitored in 2020, eight sites had a 'fair' score and one site scored 'good'.
+The three sites with the highest scores (one 'good' (A03) and two 'fair' (A02 and A09)) showed positive changes in channel morphology (depth variability, water velocity, degree of meander).
+The two sites with the lowest scores (A06 and A07) had low land use scores as well as in the riparian area (vegetated area adjacent to the steam).